Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_unix_lec.md

 In terms of creating and removing files, the following commands are used:

-* `touch` - Create a file/Change the timestamp on an already existent file
+* `touch` - create a file/change the timestamp on an already existent file
-* `rm` - Remove/Delete a file
+* `rm` - remove/delete a file

 1.)
 In its default usage, `touch` is a command that will open and close a file while leaving its contents unchanged.
 The end result is that it changes